 2009 // Photography by Matthew Lyon

 If I could force you to, I’d have you call or email Jylare to get your family photos.
 She travels for shoots around the U.S. often so be sure to email to see if she’s in your area soon.
 I say this not only because she is a great photographer, but she is so good with kids.
+Whoever you find – just get someone who is good with kids (or pets if you have them).
 And let me tell you, this is honestly more important than anything.
 Any photographer should be able shoot a nice scene in nature.
 But can any balance an elmo toy on their head, a gummy bear stuck to their forehead, and dance around singing a fun song that makes your kids smile, WHILE capturing that beautiful scene in nature?
 I’m not joking even a little bit.
-She’s done this at every shoot we’ve had.
-This girl is amazing.
-And I’m sure there are more great kid photographers out there.
+Find someone that will have fun with your family.

-On years when we haven’t been near Jare, we’ve had friends or family do our pictures because honestly our kids are happier with people they know and that was more important to us than the perfect lighting or scene.
+On years when we haven’t been near our photographer, we’ve had friends or family do our pictures because honestly our kids are happier with people they know and that was more important to us than the perfect lighting or scene.
 If you have a professional photographer who isn’t happy and energetic, that doesn’t know your kids and is trying to get up close and photograph them, they could get scared, scream, cry, etc. If anything, just talk with your photographer about how she handles cranky or active kids.
 This is of most importance to us.
 If you have teenage or grown children, you should be fine if they can’t entertain and shoot a photo, but if you have young kids or grand kids, be sure to ask about this.
-Just something to think about.

 2008 // Photography by Jylare Smith

 Overall, do what works best for you – clothing you’re comfortable with, a location you love, and a photographer or friend you trust to take great photos of your family.
 The most important thing is doing it!
 Whatever you do, even if it’s just a tripod with your family in the backyard, get a family photo each year!
-They are so special to me. xo, Shannon
+They are so special to me (especially on those hard days 😉 . xo, Shannon

 // How to Dress for and Plan for Great Family Pictures //